65 Great Leaders of the World Everyone Should Know

 Unknown author, public domain, via Wikimedia Commons

-Genghis Khan united the nomadic people of Northeast Asia into the Mongol Empire.
+Genghis Khan united the nomadic people of northeast Asia into the Mongol Empire.
 He was a brutal conqueror, slaughtering entire cities that resisted him.
 Millions died in battle, famine, or mass extermination under his rule.
 Despite his fearsome reputation, many respected him for his willingness to share his wealth and other contributions to Mongol society.

 Learn more about Genghis Khan at Ducksters.